 The work of a boat mechanic includes plumbing and intake, propeller fuel systems, electrical and AC system maintenance, transmission disassembly, performance documentation, mechanical cleaning and flushing, hydraulic monitoring, etc. Ship mechanics may also need to purchase the required supplies to perform the repairs.

 What are the qualifications required to be a boat mechanic?

-Being a boat mechanic is a proper profession which requires a proper education if not as high as other career options.
+Being a boat mechanic is a proper profession that requires a proper education if not as high as other career options.
 There are several educational qualifications required to become a mechanic for boats.
-These include a certificate, a diploma or an associate degree in small engine repairs.
+These include a certificate, a diploma, or an associate degree in small engine repairs.
 High school graduation with mathematics as a subject is a mandatory requirement.

 Most aspirants prefer on-the-job training and internships as specialized training courses in this field are limited.
 They are some selective courses available in some high schools.
 Vocational courses are also a good option.
 The average duration of specialization courses is twelve to eighteen months.
 Vocational courses may also be as long as two years.

 A boat mechanic is trained in all aspects, which is both technical and theoretical learning.
 They are mostly taught about engine and fuel systems, hydraulics and related parts, welding, transmission repair, electrical and auxiliary systems, steering mechanics, etc.

 However, other than educational qualifications, it is necessary for the candidate to have an interest in technology and mechanics and an inclination towards science and maths.
 Practical skill is the most important as almost all of the work is practical but at the same time, thorough knowledge is also needed.
 They also need to be physically fit as they may need to work in all types of weather and sometimes for long hours.
 They must also have excellent hand-eye coordination as most of the work involves it.